What is hospital indemnity insurance? Definition, benefits & who might need it.

-1. Someone with risk factors
+1. Hospital Indemnity can help someone with risk factors

 If someone knows they will need a surgery or procedure in the future that requires hospital admittance, they can plan ahead for their out-of-pocket costs by purchasing hospital indemnity insurance.
 Hospital indemnity policies have waiting periods before coverage kicks in, and waiting periods are longer, typically at least 12 months, when it comes to preexisting conditions, so it’s important to find a policy that works with the treatment timeline.

-4. Someone who has high-deductible health insurance
+4. It can help someone who has high-deductible health insurance

 Want more?
 Check out our blogs, Top 4 reasons to get hospital indemnity insurance and Q&A: Is hospital insurance right for you?

-We’re here for you!
+We’re here to help!

 Ready to learn more about hospital indemnity insurance?
 Our agents are here to help!